windingtheropes/devbot/docs/adding-to-your-server.md

     It's currently not reccomended to use devbot beta, as there is no stable hosting for it at this time.

-Devbot should now be in your server, and you can move on to the more interesting part - using it!
+Devbot should now be in your server, and you can move on to the more interesting part - using it! w